SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-01-08-xna-and-beyond-the-notable-mentions.markdown

 Tiled started off some many many moons ago as a Tile Map Editor / Generator with a kind of standard “Tile Map Format” (TMX), this allowed level editors to create designs in either flat top down 2D style maps (orthogonal) or 2.5D perspective maps (isometric) for a little more depth.

-[Nick Gravelyn](http://nickgravelyn.com/) ([@nickgravelyn](http://twitter.com/nickgravelyn)) kicked things off by creating [TiledLib](https://bitbucket.org/nickgravelyn/tiledlib) which imported the TMX files and then provided rendering / management techniques for levels, more recently he has dropped the “Processing” part of the Lib to allow developers to apply them how they will.&nbsp; A little while later [Michael Neel](http://www.vinull.com/) from [GameMarx](http://www.gamemarx.com/) [(@ViNull](http://twitter.com/ViNull)) and Co-Founder of FuncWorks, while trying to create his awesome entry for the DBP 2012 competition using [TiledLib](https://bitbucket.org/nickgravelyn/tiledlib) responded to Nicks update and set forth on his own “Fork” called [XTiled](https://bitbucket.org/vinull/xtiled) (technical term to link to another developers code, not the thing you eat with) Nick’s project and take it further to resurrect the full content pipeline importer and graphics rendering engine, this being run strictly the way he wants to use it from his (and colleagues) experience of making games (if you want it another way get your own Fork).
+[Nick Gravelyn](http://nickgravelyn.com/) ([@nickgravelyn](http://twitter.com/nickgravelyn)) kicked things off by creating [TiledLib](https://bitbucket.org/nickgravelyn/tiledlib) which imported the TMX files and then provided rendering / management techniques for levels, more recently he has dropped the “Processing” part of the Lib to allow developers to apply them how they will.
+A little while later [Michael Neel](http://www.vinull.com/) from [GameMarx](http://www.gamemarx.com/) [(@ViNull](http://twitter.com/ViNull)) and Co-Founder of FuncWorks, while trying to create his awesome entry for the DBP 2012 competition using [TiledLib](https://bitbucket.org/nickgravelyn/tiledlib) responded to Nicks update and set forth on his own “Fork” called [XTiled](https://bitbucket.org/vinull/xtiled) (technical term to link to another developers code, not the thing you eat with) Nick’s project and take it further to resurrect the full content pipeline importer and graphics rendering engine, this being run strictly the way he wants to use it from his (and colleagues) experience of making games (if you want it another way get your own Fork).

-> **\*\*Note – Had an update from Mike to state that xTiled has moved a ways on and is likely now incompatible with Nick’s tiledlib, so just be aware when&nbsp;choosing&nbsp;which of these frameworks to use**
+> **\*\*Note – Had an update from Mike to state that xTiled has moved a ways on and is likely now incompatible with Nick’s tiledlib, so just be aware when choosing which of these frameworks to use**

 In what appears to be a parallel universe another Dev ([colinvella](http://www.codeplex.com/site/users/view/colinvella)) went a different approach to Mike and has rebuilt the entire Tiled Editor from scratch in .NET (the original Tiled Ed was written in C++ / Qt) that can import TMX files if you have them and stores and uses them in a XML variant of TMX, for which the devs have also supplied a Content importer / processor for XNA plus a rendering engine for that format.